DylanSchmidt2/Challenge-repo-6/README.md

 ### Bugs

+* Missing wind in 5 day forecast (at time of submission)---acceptance criteria
 * Does not adjust to queried city local time
 * Certain _common city_ names wont be directly accessible to the user, as they are spelled too similarly